It’s too late for Broos and Bafana to improve World Cup prospects, says Dlangalala

-Bafana Bafana’s exit from the 2025 Africa Cup of Nations (Afcon) in Morocco has raised a lot of questions about what coach Hugo Broos should do to prepare the team better for the 2026 Fifa World Cup in North America in six months’ time.
+Bafana Bafana’s exit from the Africa Cup of Nations (Afcon) in Morocco has raised questions about what coach Hugo Broos should do to prepare the national soccer team better for the World Cup in North America in six months’ time.

-South Africa’s lack of top players playing in big European leagues and poor preparation, which included playing against some of the lowest-ranked sides, have been raised as the main factors that contributed to the team, which won a bronze in the Afcon in Ivory Coast in 2024, performing poorly in Morocco where they were knocked out by Cameroon in the round of 16.
+SA’s lack of top players playing in big European leagues and poor preparation, which included playing against some of the lowest-ranked sides, have been raised as the main factors that contributed to the team, which won a bronze in the Afcon in Ivory Coast in 2024, performing poorly in Morocco, where they were knocked out by Cameroon in the round of 16.

-Zipho Dlangalala, one of South Africa’s top football analysts and coaches, maintains that people should not be surprised about how Bafana played in Morocco, because of a lack of appetite to allow Broos to build a team with young players since his appointment in 2021.
+Zipho Dlangalala, one of SA’s top soccer analysts and coaches, maintains that people should not be surprised about how Bafana played in Morocco because of a lack of appetite to allow Broos to build a team with young players since his appointment in 2021.

-While some insist that there was less enthusiasm in the team about Morocco, which was not helped by Broos’s criticism of the hosts, Dlangalala said it was always going to be like this given what we’ve been doing since the coach’s appointment.
+While some insist that there was less enthusiasm in the team about Morocco, which was not helped by Broos’s criticism of the hosts, Dlangalala said it was always going to be like this, given what has been done since the coach’s appointment.

 Hugo Broos to do a thorough evaluation of what went wrong at Afcon.— Mahlatse Mphahlele (@BraMahlatse) January 5, 2026